jsy1001/oifitslib/README.md

 CMake (version 3.13 or later required) is now used for building - this should be more portable than the previous Makefile.
 For those not familiar with CMake, instructions can be found at <https://cmake.org/runningcmake/>.
-If you are using a Unix-like operating system the following commands should build and install
-OIFITSlib:
+The following recipe to build and install OIFITSlib should work on any platform:

     cd build
-    cmake ..
+    cmake .. -DCMAKE_BUILD_TYPE=Release
-    make
-    sudo make install
+    cmake --build . --config Release
+    cmake --install .

-Optionally, run `make doc` to generate the API reference documentation.
+Optionally, run `cmake --build . --target doc` to generate the API reference documentation.
 Note that the "oitable" library can be built without GLib.
 If GLib is not detected or the `pkg-config` utility is not installed, only liboitable and its demonstration program `oitable-demo` will be built.

 OIFITSlib has been tested under Linux (Ubuntu and CentOS) and MacOS X. The author is interested in hearing about successes or failures under other